AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-to-different-form-providers/adding-marketo-measure-javascript-to-pardot.md

 ---
 unique-page-id: 18874757
-description: Adding Marketo Measure JavaScript to Pardot - Marketo Measure - Product Documentation
+description: Adding [!DNL Marketo Measure] JavaScript to Pardot - Marketo Measure - Product Documentation
-title: Adding Marketo Measure JavaScript to Pardot
+title: Adding [!DNL Marketo Measure] JavaScript to Pardot
 exl-id: e49190ad-aa86-4f8f-a9ed-48de9e937a7e
 ---
-# Adding Marketo Measure JavaScript to Pardot {#adding-marketo-measure-javascript-to-pardot}
+# Adding [!DNL Marketo] Measure JavaScript to Pardot {#adding-marketo-measure-javascript-to-pardot}

-Pardot forms require additional handling within the form template beyond putting script on the site in order for Marketo Measure to recognize form submissions.
-The process is simple; it only requires placing the Marketo Measure tracking script into the Pardot form template.
+Pardot forms require additional handling within the form template beyond putting script on the site in order for [!DNL Marketo Measure] to recognize form submissions.
+The process is simple; it only requires placing the [!DNL Marketo Measure] tracking script into the Pardot form template.

 ## Step by Step Instructions {#step-by-step-instructions}

-Once you've logged into your Pardot account, follow the steps below.
+Once you've logged into your [!DNL Pardot] account, follow the steps below.

 1. Navigate to **Marketing**.